Ghostbusters (comics): Collected edition

 In early 2005 Sebastien Clavet announced the official trade collection of the series which would include a coloured version of The Zeddemore Factor one shot, concept art, 'Ecto-Logs', a foreword by Ghostbusters creator Dan Aykroyd and a proposed afterword by an as yet unknown actor related to the film.
 The cut-off date for pre-orders was extended several times, while a firm release date had never been announced.
 This trade would have been a hardcover collection that was supposed to be released via a Diamond Comic Distributors "Previews" exclusive.

 However, it would appear that financial problems have plagued this venture despite hundreds of paid pre-orders.
 Clavet has since closed his own company's message boards and removed contact information from 88MPH Studios website, leaving many disgruntled fans to level claims of fraud against Clavet.
 A post made on January 14, 2007 on the new 88MPH Studios website states that pre-orders placed with them and Graham crackers are guaranteed and that more information will be posted shortly.
 Posts entered onto the Weaver Hall forum on January 17 reference Clavet's intent to offer the hardcover to fans via the 88MPH Studios online store.
 But this never came to fruition.

-Presently, a version of the Legion Trade in Soft Cover has been released for commercial purchase, however it lacks the foreword by Aykroyd and the concept art.
+Presently, a version of the Legion Trade in Soft Cover has been released for commercial purchase.
+It reprints all 4 regular issues and a colorized version of The Zeddemore Factor; however, it lacks the foreword by Aykroyd and the concept art.
 The book is available in the United Kingdom and was published by Titan Books.